cdrrazan/prasad/README.md

 # Prasad

-> Prasad is a Jekyll theme designed for complete portfolio and blog for developers, which is forked version of Affiliate Jekyll theme.
+> Prasad is a complete Jekyll theme designed for portfolio and blog for developers,  developed from forked version of Affiliate Jekyll theme.

 - **Demo:** https://prasad.cdrrazan.com